Shamoozal.com lists 5 bad precedents set by the Xbox 360, from multiple SKUs to rushed hardware issues.

 he does have a point guys. the 360 is a good console like the ps3 ( wii sucks ) but like ps3 it has its bad parts too.

+I don't agree or disagree with any of the comments here.
+Just want to say everything he wrote was correct: But they weren't precedents set by Microsoft.
 I do agree charging for Gamerpics and Backgrounds is a bit much and punishable by testicular electrocution though...

 yeah esp since they dont come with proper preview.
 Like 300, what a piece of sh!t theme